IIIF/training/iiif-online-workshop/day-two/image-servers/iiif-hosting-ia.md

 The Internet Archive allows you to upload images and then provides a IIIF Image API service.
 Helpfully they also have a function to delete your images after 30 days if you are using this as a test.
 The overall process is as follows:

-__Note__: some people have had some issues getting their images to show when uploading to the InternetArchive.
+__Note__: some people have had some issues getting their images to show when uploading to the Internet Archive.
 To avoid these issues:

  * Ensure you only upload 1 image ( if you want multiple images you will need to create multiple items)
- * Ensure the mediatype is set to `image`. `Texts` seems to break the image viewing
+ * Ensure the collection is 'Community Image' collection.
+The `Community Texts` collection seems to break the image viewing currently
  * Some of the IIIF images appear very small even if you uploaded a large image.
-See note below on adding the filename to the URL.
+See the note below on adding the filename to the URL to get the original image available as IIIF.

 1. Register for a user account at [archive.org](https://archive.org)
 2. Upload your image
   * __Ensure you only upload a single image__
-  * __Set the mediatype to `image`__
+  * __Ensure you select the 'Community Image' collection__
 3. On the details page get the identifier for the image.
 For example if the details page link is:

   https://archive.org/details/img-8664